gremble0/gochat/README.md

 # go-chat
 This is a simple multi user chat program written in go.
+It has a sister project [cchat](https://github.com/gremble0/cchat) for connecting to the server.

 ## Quick start
 To host the server: